-- Our faculty physicians provide inpatient care and serve on the staff of The University of Kansas Hospital and provide ambulatory care through the University of Kansas Physicians on our campus in Kansas City, giving our students opportunities for clinical experience and residency positions.
+- Our faculty physicians provide inpatient care and serve on the staff of The University of Kansas Health System and provide ambulatory care through the University of Kansas Physicians on our campus in Kansas City, giving our students opportunities for clinical experience and residency positions.

 - The JayDoc Free Clinic, run by students, provides important primary and preventive care services to approximately 2,000 uninsured Wyandotte County patients per year.